CIAL 360 — A Workflow Architecture for Credit Risk

 Challenge

-CIAL Dun & Bradstreet is the Latin American arm of Dun & Bradstreet, the global standard for commercial credit data.
-Their database covers over 500 million organisations worldwide.
-Finance teams using CIAL360 were making credit decisions on top of that data — and doing it manually, one report at a time.
+CIAL Dun & Bradstreet holds credit data on more than 500 million companies.
+Finance teams were making real decisions on top of that data, but manually, one report at a time.

-The sprint produced a journey map across four stakeholder rows (Sales, Analyst, Manager, Committee) and three stages (Reach, Learn, Use).
-One stakeholder note from that session named C360 as the company's core product offering — the business stakes were clear from day one.
-The workflow structure I committed to in that sprint is the one that shipped.
+That sprint produced a journey map across four roles and three stages.
+One note from that session stuck with me.
+A stakeholder called C360 the company's core product, so the stakes were clear from day one.
+The workflow I committed to in that room is the one that shipped.

 __wf_reserved_inherit